diwakarsharma4/Product_searching_system_in_java/advanceJava1/README.md

 - so I have created a new file named Reebok that has only one product detail aforementioned.

-- First of all we have to move Reebok file somewhere else and delete it from the csvdat->csvfiles.
+- First of all we have to move Reebok file to any other destination in local disk and delete it from the csvdata-->csvfiles.

 - Now run the program from app.java and provide following input -->
   - color - blue